ID Number: 6342

 Adoption Donation: $250 (applicable sales tax included).
 Adoption fees may be paid by cash or check.

-Other: Spayed Female, Vaccinations current, Microchip, NO cats or dog parks!
+Other: Spayed Female, Vaccinations current, Microchip, NO cats, Older/Considerate children only.

 Adalee is looking for her forever home to be patient with her and give her lots of love!